 "At Galleywinter Farm, you will learn to be safer and more confident with horses, and much better prepared to proceed with whatever goals you have for your relationship with the horse.
 And it's not just your relationship with the horse that blossoms, it's your relationship with yourself too."

-This special ten week course weaves together groundwork, mindfulness practice, journaling and group support to enhance self-awareness, confidence and horsemanship skills.
+Courses weave together groundwork, mindfulness practice, journaling and group support to enhance self-awareness, confidence and horsemanship skills.
 We begin by developing a safe container from which to explore the fascinating world of the equine-human connection.
 The weekly sessions encompass the language of the horse, their herd behavior, developing manners and safety, engaging with horses at liberty and experiencing the magic of the round pen, halter work, and getting saddled.
-All the activities in Level I are integral to getting mounted and riding, should that be your goal with horses.
-Homework and readings.
+All the activities are integral to getting mounted and riding, should that be your goal with horses.
 No experience with horses required.
-The class size will be limited to 6.

 If you decide to buy a horse of your own, we can help you locate an equine partner that fits you well.
 See more in Consulting Services.
 We save space at Galleywinter for horses that belong to horsemanship students.